 Next, consider the supporting elements and treat them as such, having them well represented in the mix with ample space.
 However, be careful to mix them in a way that doesn't cause too much competition, especially with the lead elements.

-Now, in terms of the arrangement, consider making it dynamic by dropping and raising levels of certain elements in certain sections.
+Now, in terms of the arrangement, consider making it dynamic by dropping and raising the levels of certain elements in certain sections.
 Which part is the climax of the song?
-Which parts of the song break down and which ones build?
+Which parts of the song break down, and which ones build?
 Ask yourself these questions and mix accordingly.

 Related article: What Are The Differences Between Audio Mixing & Producing?

 Static mixes are boring.
-Professionals use automation to make a track breath, where that's for individual elements or entire sections of the song.
+Professionals use automation to make a track breathe, whether that's for individual elements or entire sections of the song.

 Use automation to build between sections and enhance certain sections (the chorus could use an extra dB or two, for example).
 Automate individual elements to allow them extra space within the greater context of the mix.